chingu-voyage6/Geckos-Team-18-corrupted/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/browser` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+Run `firebase deploy` to update the firebase app.
+The build artifacts will be uploaded from the `dist/browser` directory.

 ## Running unit tests